sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

   10 │       10  2.23607  Female
 ```

-the `removeformat!` function should be used to remove a variable's format.
+the `removeformat!` function should be used to remove a column's format.

 ```jldoctest
 julia> removeformat!(ds, :y)